 Once a Chapter 7 bankruptcy is discharged, will it still affect my credit score?

-Once discharged, the public record item showing you filed will be updated to show discharged, and any accounts that were included in the bankruptcy are updated to show they were discharged and the balance owed is now zero.
+Once discharged, the bankruptcy filing listed on your credit report will be updated to show discharged.
+Any accounts that were included in the bankruptcy will also be updated by your lenders to show they are discharged and the balance owed is now zero.

-Although you will no longer be responsible for paying those balances, the history of the accounts will remain, including any late payments made on the account.
+Although you will no longer be responsible for paying those the balances, the history of the accounts will remain, including any late payments made on the account.

 Thanks for asking.